bgonzalezbustamante/quant-methods-elites/README.md

 ## License

-The content of this project itself is licensed under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](CCBY40.md), and the underlying code used to format and display that content is licensed under a [MIT license](LICENSE.md).
+The content of this project itself is licensed under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](CCBY40.md), and the underlying code used to format and display that content is licensed under an [GNU GPLv3 license](LICENSE.md).

 ## Contribute